Arkaeriit/Cyberland-server/README.md

 In order to bans some peoples from the server, you simply have to write the hash of their IP to a JSON array in the file `bans.json`.
 This file is optional, if it is not found, an error will be printed at the startup of the server but the server will run nonetheless.

+### Anti-spam
+To prevent users from spamming, there is a delay between each post one user can do.
+The user is tracked with its IP.
+Furthermore, to prevent users from bypassing the delay, they must wait some time before their first connection.
+All the constants related to this are at the beginning of `anti_spam.py`.

 ### Content filter
 This server also provides some optional content filters.
 You can write an array of forbidden words in `bad_words.js` and the server will not accept any message containing those words.